smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 * `utility` orders the components;
 * `cardinality` sets the maximum (or both minimum and maximum) allowed number of components to be picked.

 The member selection works by first finding all components of the correct type that pass the `select` predicate, then ordering them by the `utility` (higher utility is better) and using the `cardinality` to limit the number of selected members.
-The `cardinality` can also be used to limit the minimal number of member components -- if there are not enough components passing the selection, the ensemble cannot be active at the time.
+The `cardinality` can also be used to limit the minimal number of member components &ndash; if there are not enough components passing the selection, the ensemble cannot be active at the time.

 ```py
 from ml_deeco.simulation import Ensemble, someOf